bcgov/aps-infra-platform/documentation/reference/gwa-commands.md

 Exposes some specific config values that can be defined by the user.

 Configurable Settings:
-  gateway:         The default gateway used
+  gateway:         The default Gateway (ID) used
   token:           Use only if you have a token you know is authenticated
   host:            The API host you wish to communicate with
   scheme:          http or https